 - a person, born within or outside marriage, of whom you are the natural parent;

-- a person who is wholly dependent on you for support and of whom you have (or immediately before the person attained the age of 19 years had) in law or in fact, the custody and control;
+- a person who is wholly dependent on you for support and of whom you have (or immediately before the person reached the age of 19) in law or in fact, the custody and control;

-- a child of your spouse or common-law partner; or
+- the child of your spouse or common-law partner; or

 Court order – is a decree, order, or judgment made by a court or other competent tribunal, such as a family court.

 Payer – is a person who makes support payments to a recipient under a court order or written agreement.
 A payer includes: